-Stoke Hill Infant and Nursery School is committed to ensuring the safety and wellbeing of all its children.
+Stoke Hill Junior School is committed to ensuring the safety and wellbeing of all its children.
 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
 Details of this plan must be recorded, as should a record of contact have made.
 The communication plans can include; remote contact, phone contact, door-step visits (if appropriately risk assessed).
 Other individualised contact methods should be carefully considered, ideally working with families, and recorded.

-Stoke Hill Infant and Nursery School and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.
+Stoke Hill Junior School and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.
 Any such plan must be reviewed at least weekly and where concerns arise, the DSL will consider any referrals as appropriate.
 The school will share safeguarding messages on its website and social media pages.
-Stoke Hill Infant and Nursery School recognises that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents and carers vulnerable children on site, we ensure appropriate support is in place for them.
+Stoke Hill Junior School recognises that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents and carers

+All staff at Stoke Hill Junior School need to be aware of this in setting expectations of pupils' work where they are at home.
+Stoke Hill Junior School will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
 This will be bespoke to each child and recorded.
-Stoke Hill Infant and Nursery School is committed to ensuring the safety and wellbeing of all its students.
+Stoke Hill Junior School is committed to ensuring the safety and wellbeing of all its students.
 We will continue to be a safe space for all children to attend and flourish.

-All staff at Stoke Hill Infant and Nursery School need to be aware of this in setting expectations of pupils' work where they are at home.
-Stoke Hill Infant and Nursery School will ensure that where we care for children of critical workers and

 The Headteacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety.
-Stoke Hill Infant and Nursery School will continually refer to the most recent Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
+Stoke Hill Junior School will continually refer to the most recent Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
 Where staff have concerns about the impact of staff absence - such as our Designated Safeguarding Lead or first aiders - they discuss them immediately with senior leaders.